INSPIRE-MIF/gp-data-service-linking-simplification/proposals/good-practice/good-practice-fiche.md

 The users of the INSPIRE infrastructure can access all available data via the view and download services.

-Data providers are experiencing no difficulties anymore to establish downloadable and viewable data sets, because:
+When using this GP, data providers are experiencing no difficulties anymore to establish downloadable and viewable data sets, because:

 - The requirements described in this good practice for documenting these links are easy to be implemented and understood, and therefore widely used and correctly implemented by MS.